LIBERTARIAN PARTY PLATFORM

 As respect for property rights is fundamental to maintaining a free and prosperous society, it follows that the freedom to contract to obtain, retain, profit from, manage, or dispose of one’s property must also be upheld.
 Libertarians would free property owners from government restrictions on their rights to control and enjoy their property, as long as their choices do not harm or infringe on the rights of others.
 Eminent domain, civil asset forfeiture, governmental limits on profits, governmental production mandates, and governmental controls on prices of goods and services (including wages, rents, and interest) are abridgements of such fundamental rights.
 For voluntary dealings among private entities, parties should be free to choose with whom they trade and set whatever trade terms are mutually agreeable.

-We support a clean and healthy environment and sensible use of our natural resources.
+Competitive free markets and property rights stimulate the technological innovations and behavioral changes required to protect our environment and ecosystems.
 Private landowners and conservation groups have a vested interest in maintaining natural resources.
-Pollution and misuse of resources cause damage to our ecosystem.
-Governments, unlike private businesses, are unaccountable for such damage done to our environment and have a terrible track record when it comes to environmental protection.
-Protecting the environment requires a clear definition and enforcement of individual rights in resources like land, water, air, and wildlife.
-Free markets and property rights stimulate the technological innovations and behavioral changes required to protect our environment and ecosystems.
-We realize that our planet’s climate is constantly changing, but environmental advocates and social pressure are the most effective means of changing public behavior.
+Governments are unaccountable for damage done to our environment and have a terrible track record when it comes to environmental protection.
+Protecting the environment requires a clear definition and enforcement of individual rights and responsibilities regarding resources like land, water, air, and wildlife.
+Where damages can be proven and quantified in a court of law, restitution to the injured parties must be required.

 While energy is needed to fuel a modern society, government should not be subsidizing any particular form of energy.
 We oppose all government control of energy pricing, allocation, and production.

 We favor free-market banking, with unrestricted competition among banks and depository institutions of all types.
-Markets are not actually free unless fraud is vigorously combated and neither profits nor losses are socialized.
+Markets are not actually free unless fraud is vigorously combated.
+Those who enjoy the possibility of profits must not impose risks of losses upon others, such as through government guarantees or bailouts.
+We support ending federal student loan guarantees and special treatment of student loan debt in bankruptcy proceedings.
 Individuals engaged in voluntary exchange should be free to use as money any mutually agreeable commodity or item.
 We support a halt to inflationary monetary policies and unconstitutional legal tender laws.

 Libertarians support free markets.
 We defend the right of individuals to form corporations, cooperatives and other types of entities based on voluntary association.
 We oppose all forms of government subsidies and bailouts to business, labor, or any other special interest.
 Government should not compete with private enterprise.